Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 2: Locator/identifier split in LEO SatNets

 Locator/identifier split also has its natural advantages in mobility support.
 The identifier uniquely represents the node in the network and the varying locator is used for routing.
-Through dynamic mapping from identifier to locator before sending packets, the independent location management (i.e., mapping service) is achieved, and non-optimal routing is eliminated.
-Independent implementation of mapping service provides more flexibility and its advantages can become more significant with the increase of network scale, especially in scenarios with constant mobility.
+Through dynamic mapping from identifier to locator before sending packets, the independent location management is achieved, and non-optimal routing is mitigated.
+Independent implementation of mapping service provides more flexibility and its advantages can become more significant with the increase of network scale, especially in scenarios with continuous mobility.
 Existing locator/identifier split architectures mainly focus on the terrestrial network.
 And related work on its application feasibility in satellite networks has not been conducted \cite{Han2016b}.
+Table \ref{LocatorIdentComparison} compares the reviewed studies on locator/identifier split algorithms and highlights their limitations in the environment of future LEO SatNets.